 Output Device: a single Logical or Physical Device

 Physical Device: a hardware implementation of a endpoint device, e.g., a marking engine, a fax modem, etc.

+Production Printer: A high volume and/or large format Output Device that is used to deliver finished hardcopy output such as books, magazines, business cards, posters, and so forth.

+Workgroup Printer: An Output Device that is used by a single End User or small groups of people to produce low volumes of hardcopy output.

 Protocol Role Terminology